-And as I did a tiny bit of research on both distributors’ sites, I learned 4 characteristics of Korean Gel.
+And as I did a tiny bit of research on both distributors’ sites, I learned four characteristics of Korean Gel.

 #2 Bottle v.
 Pots

 The colors from a Korean gel line are all offered in brush-on bottle form and are intensely pigmented, just like many Japanese Gels can be.
 Contrary to Japanese gel, the colors are not provided in the potted form.
-In contrast, some Japanese gel nail brands like Vetro and Presto don’t mind carrying bottled or potted color gels.
+In contrast, some Japanese gel nail brands like Vetro, Presto, and Kokoist don’t mind carrying bottled or potted color gels.
 So again, Korean gel seems to be the most pigmented gel in a bottle, and I think that is their whole value proposition.